ASFHyP3/hyp3-OPERA-RTC/README.md

 **ALL CREDIT FOR THIS PLUGIN'S RTC PRODUCTS GOES TO THE [JPL OPERA TEAM](https://www.jpl.nasa.gov/go/opera).
 THIS PLUGIN MERELY ALLOWS US TO RUN THEIR WORKFLOW IN A HYP3 ENVIRONMENT.**

+**VALIDATION OF THIS PLUGIN IS STILL ONGOING.
+CONFIDENCE THAT THIS PLUGIN PRODUCES EQUIVALENT RTC DATA PRODUCTS AS THE OPERA MISSION IS NOT (YET) HIGH ENOUGH FOR PRODUCTION USE.**

 ## Earthdata Login Credentials

 To use this plugin, the user must provide their Earthdata Login credentials in order to download input data.